eugenp/tutorials/persistence-modules/spring-data-jpa-enterprise/README.md

+## Spring Data JPA - Enterprise
+This module contains code about Spring Data JPA used in enterprise applications such as transactions, sessions, naming conventions and more

 ### Eclipse Config
 After importing the project into Eclipse, you may see the following error:
 "No persistence xml file found in project"